moneroexamples/compile-monero-09-on-ubuntu-16-04/README.md

 # sudo apt-get install git build-essential cmake libboost-all-dev miniupnpc libunbound-dev graphviz doxygen
 ```

+## Compilation

+You can compile either latest version of the source code, or tagged version.
+For the bleading edge features, use the latest version.
+However, this might
+be not stable and buggy.
+For stable version, compile tagged version of the
+source code, e.g., v0.9.3.

-## Compilation of the latest version of the source code
+### Latest version of the source code
 Having the dependencies, we can download the current github Monero version and compile it as follows:

 ```bash